stugotech/super-api-js/README.md

 **Details**

 The `links` parameter is a hash of link templates, where each key is a key to appear in the `links` property, and each value is a lodash template.
-The templates are evaluated using the `attributes` property as a model.
+The templates are evaluated using the `attributes` property or each item in the `elements` property as a model.

 #### `links()`